digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ### How it Works

-The logic inside the application is watching for `DOKS` cluster nodes that are in an unhealthy state at a regular interval specified by the user.
-As described in the official `Kubernetes` documentation, a `node` is considered to be `unhealthy` if the [Node Condition](https://kubernetes.io/docs/concepts/architecture/nodes/#condition) is set to `Ready` and the status to `False` or `Unknown`. `Digital Mobius` looks for the `Unknown` status which is a result of the `master node` not being able to communicate with the worker node via the `kubelet`.
-It also provides a user configurable flag that specifies how much time has to pass before an unhealthy node needs to be recycled.
-If all the conditions enumerated earlier are met then the affected node(s) will be re-created.
-It does so via a call to the [Delete Kubernetes Node](https://docs.digitalocean.com/reference/api/api-reference/#operation/delete_kubernetes_node) `REST API` provided by `DigitalOcean`.
+Digital Mobius monitors for DOKS cluster nodes that are in an unhealthy state at specified regular intervals.
+A `node` is considered to be `unhealthy` if the [Node Condition](https://kubernetes.io/docs/concepts/architecture/nodes/#condition) is set to `Ready` and the status to `False` or `Unknown`.
+The application checks for the `Unknown` status of the node.
+A node is in `Unknown` status when the master node is not able to communicate with the worker node via the kubelet.
+You can also specify how much time has to pass before an unhealthy node needs to be recycled.
+If all the conditions enumerated earlier are met, then the application recreates the affected node(s).
+It does so using the DigitalOcean [Delete Kubernetes Node API](https://docs.digitalocean.com/reference/api/api-reference/#operation/delete_kubernetes_node).

-Below is a simplified diagram showing how `Digital Mobius` checks the worker node(s) state:
+Below is a simplified diagram showing how Digital Mobius checks the worker node(s) state:

 ![Digital Mobius Flow](content/img/digital-mobius-flow.png)

 ### Configuration Overview

-In order for the application to work it needs a set of `environment variables` to be configured and available as seen in the [Helm Chart](https://github.com/Qovery/digital-mobius/blob/main/charts/Digital-Mobius/values.yaml) values file (explanations inline):
+In order for the application to work, it needs a set of environment variables to be configured and available.
+You can see these variables in the [Helm Chart  values file](https://github.com/Qovery/digital-mobius/blob/main/charts/Digital-Mobius/values.yaml):

 ```
 LOG_LEVEL: "info"